 It’s a lot harder to get people who are willing to do the jobs that businesses need in order to operate because of similar reasons why people are leaving.
 If it’s a job that’s traditionally done by immigrants, immigration has dried up.
 If it’s a job that requires a lot from the staff, maybe people don’t want the heavy workload anymore.

 Increases in wages

-Another thing that’s feeding the Great Resignation is the significant increases in wages here and there.
-We are seeing this very much in a lot of restaurants, where they’re having to pay significantly above the award rate just to be able to get people to come into work.
+Another thing that’s feeding the Great Resignation in restaurants is the significant increases in wages here and there.
+We are seeing this very much in a lot of restaurants, where they’re having to pay significantly above the award rate just to be able to get people to come into work to grow their restaurant.